About SomosSTEM (“We are STEM”)

 The SomosSTEM Summer Science Academy for college freshmen supports student success by giving you an opportunity to work with faculty and community STEM partners on a local science challenge that addresses a real-world problem.

-To learn more about current SomosSTEM opportunities, please check the upcoming events section of this web page or contact the activities director at email@example.com
+To learn more about current SomosSTEM opportunities, please check the upcoming events section of this web page or contact Dr. Justine Garcia at email@example.com

 Professional development opportunities

 SomosSTEM offers HU STEM faculty and local community STEM mentors equity and inclusion training to build effectiveness in mentoring students.
 SomosSTEM also provides professional development opportunities to Highlands life sciences faculty members who have taught or will teach a SomosSTEM Course-based Undergraduate Research Experience (CURE).
-In the spring 2022 semester, SomosSTEM will host an equity and inclusion training related to culturally relevant teaching through ESCALA in Education
+In the fall 2022 semester, SomosSTEM hosted an equity and inclusion training related to culturally relevant teaching through ESCALA in Education.

 Resources for CURE development